austinleedavis/vpn-arcc/README.md

 Once a conda environment is installed as a Jupyter kernel, it's accessible in future Jupyter sessions without needing to specify it during startup.
 This feature facilitates seamless switching between different environments.

 To use your own conda environment from within a Jupyter notebook, first install the `ipykernel` library.
 Since package installation typically requires multiple threads (which restricts your ability to do so on the user side of the cluster), you should do this from the compute side of the cluster as follows:
-1. Connect to the user side of the cluster `ssh newton.ist.ucf.edu`
+1. Connect to the user side of the cluster with either `ssh newton.ist.ucf.edu` or `ssh stokes.ist.ucf.edu`
 2. Start an interactive session on a compute node with `srun --time=0:30:00 /bin/bash`
 3. Create or activate the conda environment with `conda activate $ENV_NAME`
 4. Run `conda install -c anaconda ipykernel pylint` to manage kernels and ensure linting works correctly